 2) The claims made by Frederick and Huber et al. may not be up to date given more recent experimental results.
 For instance, Spektor et al. (2018, Psych Science) show that an attraction effect with non-numerical stimuli is obtained only when the alternatives are horizontally aligned (Fig. 5).
 This speaks to the possibility that when attribute-wise processing is facilitated then the attraction effect ensues and strongly contradicts Fredericks's claim.
 Interestingly, in all other experiments in Spektor et al., in which the rectangles are not aligned, a repulsion (negative attraction) effect is obtained.
 It seems, thus, that it matters for the attraction effect whether people engage in attribute- or alternative-wise processing.
 With naturalistic stimuli, different people may have different strategies which overall gives a zero attraction effect.
 The paper should reflect the current state-of-the-art (e.g. Spektor et al) beyond the claims made by Frederick et al. and Huber et al.

-We thank the reviewer for raising this point, we have now extended the discussion about prior works testing the robustness of the attraction effect in the Introduction, and included the suggested highly relevant paper by Spektor et al. along with another recent work by Cataldo & Cohen.
+We thank the reviewer for raising this point, we have now extended the discussion about prior works testing the robustness of the attraction effect in the introduction, and included the suggested highly relevant paper by Spektor et al. along with another recent work by Cataldo and Cohen.

 “The first multiattribute choice experiments demonstrating the attraction effect (e.g., Huber, Payne, & Puto, 1982; Simonson & Tversky, 1992) almost exclusively used stimuli presented as a set of numerical attributes (e.g., cars presented as numerical values for gas mileage and ride quality).
 Trueblood, Brown, Heathcote, and Busemeyer (2013) have also found evidence for the attraction effect in a perceptual choice experiment, where participants were asked to select the largest from three rectangles with varying widths and heights.